Undergraduate Application Process

 - Students must have completed at least one semester of undergraduate biology.

 - INBRE fellowships are open to students from Bates College, Bowdoin College, Colby College, College of the Atlantic, the University of Maine, the University of Maine - Farmington, Fort Kent, Machias, and Presque Isle, Southern Maine Community College, and all other Maine colleges and universities.

 - Graduating seniors are not eligible for Maine INBRE funds.

 - Research fellowships are ten weeks long and cover room, board, travel, supplies, and stipend at one of the following Maine institutions: Bates College, Bowdoin College, Colby College, Mount Desert Island Biological Laboratory, The Jackson Laboratory, and the University of Maine.

-Undergraduate research fellowships are 8 - 10 weeks long, from mid June to mid August.
-In 2013, most students will arrive on Monday, June 10 and will depart on Friday, August 16.
+Undergraduate research fellowships are 8–10 weeks long, from early June to mid August.
+In 2014, most students will arrive on Monday, June 2, and will depart on Friday, August 8.
 However, some students will start a week or two earlier, and some a week or two later (for example, students in a study abroad program who may not return to the US until late June).